tidyverse/tidyverse.org/content/blog/relicensing-packages/index.md

 [^5]: "Prior art" includes the re-licensing of the Bootstrap framework, the details of which are nicely documented in this [StackExchange thread](https://opensource.stackexchange.com/questions/6097/how-does-bootstrap-v4-mit-deal-with-contributions-made-under-v3-apache-2-0/6099#6099).

-[^6]: This follows what is known as the "idea-expression" dichotomy in copyright law, codified in 17 U.S.C. § 102 under which "protection is given only to the expression of the idea-not the idea itself" *Mazer v.
+[^6]: This is permitted under what is known as the "idea-expression" dichotomy in copyright law, codified in 17 U.S.C. § 102 under which "protection is given only to the expression of the idea-not the idea itself" *Mazer v.
 Stein*, 347 U.S. 201 (1954) at 217.